 The following scripture explains why even the most brilliant minds are completely unable to learn certain understanding, unless it is revealed to them.
 Notice: “At that time Jesus answered and said, I thank You, O Father, Lord of heaven and earth, because You have hid these things from the wise and prudent, and have revealed them unto babes” (Matt.
 11:25).
 The greatest thinkers of this world cannot fathom the things God has revealed in His Word!
 They are literally hidden from them.

 We must be willing to examine God’s Word for what He reveals about your mind.
 It will open your thinking to incredible new understanding about why you were born—and of your awesome future and potential.
 However, we must start at the beginning.
+(To learn more about what can be your future, read our book The Awesome Potential of Man as well as our booklet Why Do You Exist?)

 Many suppose that the composition of the human mind is entirely physical.
 Is this true?
 Others believe that each person possesses an immortal soul.
 Is this true?
 What does the Bible say?
 Does it endorse either of these ideas?
 Or does God’s Word teach something completely different—something completely overlooked by all religions, and unable to be discovered by all methods of science?